 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Bacon or by an Oral and Maxillofacial Surgeon referred by our practice.
+During these consultation visits, your specific needs and considerations will be addressed by either Dr. Bacon, Dr. Stowell or Dr. Blane, or by a periodontist who specializes in placing implants.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

 After the implant has bonded to the jawbone (about 3 months after initial placement), the second phase begins.
 The surgeon will uncover the implants and attach a small post.
-Dr. Bacon can then start making your new teeth.
+Dr. Bacon, Dr. Stowell or Dr. Blane can then start making your new teeth.
 An impression must be taken.
 Then temporary crowns can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.